 When comparing Flume vs Logsniffer, the Slant community recommends Flume for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Flume is ranked 15th while Logsniffer is ranked 32nd.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Flume is ranked 13th while Logsniffer is ranked 29th.

 Ranked in these QuestionsQuestion Ranking

 Pro Flume is transactional (no lost when duplicating streams), and can be backuped by Kafka

 Flume was created to efficiently move log data to Apache Hadoop's HDFS.

 Pro Free and open source

 Scans logs in real-time using powerful search routines and publishes identified events to several channels.
 Storing events in an Elasticsearch index enables extensive analysis.

 Pro UI first approach

 Everything can be managed by the great UI: Configuring logs, start/stop alerts etc.

 Pro Endless scrolling through logs – forward and backward